Abosmra/Crest-Companion-Tool/README.md

 - Test the helper once before a critical heist to confirm it works on your setup.
 If it works once it should keep working unless you change system configuration or aspect ratio.

-**How to use No Save to replay heists**
+## How to use No Save to replay heists

-How to use the nosave to replay heists:

 - Make sure you have launched the tool, you could do it during the heist, but just make sure to launch it before to be safe in case you forget.